molevol-ub/galeon/README.md

 GALEON is distributed as a set of scripts that can be called from Galeon_masterScripts folder, but do not require any specific installation or compilation step.
 However, the pipeline does require the following python modules, R packages, as well as some external software.

 ### 1.1.
 Python Packages
-If conda is available, all these packages can be easily obtained by installing the Galeon conda environment (see 1.4), as well as some of the required software : mafft and newick_utils.
+It is highly recommended to use conda since all the python packages will be easily installed with the Galeon conda environment (see Section 1.4), as well as some of the required software : mafft and newick_utils.
 Alternatively, you may install them separately using `pip`, consult the appropriate documentation for each of them.

 ```
 argparse